sprintly/Sprintly-GitHub/README.md

 	Options:
-	  -h, --help      show this help message and exit --install       install or update this tool
+	  -h, --help      show this help message and exit --install       install this tool
+	  --update        update this tool
 	  --install-hook  install commit-msg hook in current directory (must be a git repository)
 	  --update-hook   update commit-msg hook in all repositories